jcpeeps/RuDASA-2024/markdown/resources/resource/portal/surgery.md

 * The **South African Family Practice Manual** has some excellent sections on small procedures such as removing toenails and draining an abscess as well as some of the bigger procedures done in a district hospital setting.

-* Find the [Google Folder](https://drive.google.com/drive/folders/1IES_5-3ribIuHUnZPP45UCvzhXaUCLBB?usp=sharing).
+* Find the [RuDASA Library Surgery Folder](https://drive.google.com/drive/u/0/folders/1spuQQvXfRxC_P3ejXDTIuYpZ_ikpfote).
 Contains information from: Surgical skills deficiencies and needs of rural general practitioners in South Africa.
 Porter et al.

 <!--
     This is a comment and is not displayed on the website.
 Do not alter this text between arrows (->).